uw-cryo/AWS/s3/readme.md

 For example, we'll create a bucket called s3://quinnsar in us-east-2 to use with [AWS Sagemaker Studio Lab](https://aws.amazon.com/sagemaker/studio-lab/)

-1. Ensure you're using the `poweruser` role to create resources:
+1. Activate the terraform environment and ensure you're using an AWS role with write permissions:
 ```
 conda activate tacoAWS
 source set_temporary_credentials.sh tacowrite 123456